ibm-cloud-docs/RegistryImages/ibmcloud-secure-perimeter-health/index-ibmcloud-secure-perimeter-health.md

 - Install the required [CLIs](/docs/containers?topic=containers-cs_cli_install#cs_cli_install).
 - [Target your CLI](/docs/containers?topic=containers-cs_cli_install#cs_cli_configure) to your cluster.

 1. Create a configuration file that is named `health-pod.yaml`.
-This file creates a highly-available deployment of the container pod.
+This file creates a highly available deployment of the container pod.

     ```
     apiVersion: extensions/v1beta1